danvet/danvet.github.io/_posts/2022-07-27-locking-engineering.md

   place to document the rules - in the kerneldoc of each structure or member field.

-* A consequnce for code review is that to recheck the locking design for a code first approach every function and flow has to be checked against all others, and changes need to be checked against all the existing code.
+* A consequence for code review is that to recheck the locking design for a code first approach every function and flow has to be checked against all others, and changes need to be checked against all the existing code.
 If this is not done you might miss a corner cases where the locking falls apart with a race